JuliaCon/www.juliacon.org/2022/tickets.md

 Tickets will be free, but registration is required to access the conference.
 Free registration will give you access to all the workshops and talks.
 We also ask that if you have the means, you "Buy" a ticket which will serve as a donation to the project.
-Donations are not required but go to support initatives like Julia Summer of Code, D&I, Infra, and much more!
+Donations are not required but go to support initiatives like Julia Summer of Code, D&I, Infra, the Julia Community Prize, and much more!

 ~~~
 <div id="eventbrite-widget-container-265892129517"></div>